awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 The AWS DMS console shows basic CloudWatch statistics for each task, including the task status, percent complete, elapsed time, and table statistics, as shown following\.
 Select the replication task and then select the **CloudWatch metrics** tab\.

+To view and modify the CloudWatch task log settings, choose **Modify task logging**\.
+For more information, see [Logging task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.Logging.md)\.

 ![\[AWS DMS monitoring\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-monitoring1.png)

 The AWS DMS console shows performance statistics for each table, including the number of inserts, deletions, and updates, when you select the **Table statistics** tab\.